gojuno/composer/README.md

   * Key-value pairs to pass to Instrumentation Runner.
 Usage example: `--instrumentation-arguments myKey1 myValue1 myKey2 myValue2`.
 * `--verbose-output`
   * Either `true` or `false` to enable/disable verbose output for Composer. `false` by default.
+* `--devices`
+  * Connected devices/emulators that will be used to run tests against.
+If not passed — tests will run on all connected devices/emulators.
+Specifying both `--devices` and `--device-pattern` will result in an error.
+Usage example: `--devices emulator-5554 emulator-5556`.
+* `--device-pattern`
+  * Connected devices/emulators that will be used to run tests against.
+If not passed — tests will run on all connected devices/emulators.
+Specifying both `--device-pattern` and `--devices` will result in an error.
+Usage example: `--device-pattern "emulator.+"`.

 ##### Example